Raschka-research-group/coral-pytorch/README.md

 ## Cite as

-If you use BioPandas as part of your workflow in a scientific publication, please consider citing the BioPandas repository with the following DOI:
+If you use CORAL as part of your workflow in a scientific publication, please consider citing the CORAL repository with the following DOI:

 - Wenzhi Cao, Vahid Mirjalili, and Sebastian Raschka (2020).  *Rank Consistent Ordinal Regression for Neural Networks with Application to Age Estimation*.
 Pattern Recognition Letters 140, pp. 325-331; [https://doi.org/10.1016/j.patrec.2020.11.008](https://doi.org/10.1016/j.patrec.2020.11.008).